 |UPA||€ 57,82 (€ 19,60 if reimbursed)||ellaOne|

-The cost of LNG EC is fully reimbursed when it is sold with a prescription to medical card holders, and it is delivered free of charge to low-income populations as well as to rape victims.
+Until 2017, the cost of LNG EC was fully reimbursed when sold with a prescription to medical card holders, and it was delivered free of charge to low-income populations as well as to rape victims.
 The cost of UPA EC is reimbursed to the patient only if that patient is four or five days post coitus, and it is also delivered free of charge to low-income populations.
+In December 2017 the health authorities announced that medical card holders can obtain EC pills free of charge directly from the pharmacies (6) without presenting a GP prescription.

 Guidelines & common practices